 FEMA suggests that your emergency plan address issues such as:

 Family communication.
 All members of your family should memorize the phone number of an out-of-town contact person.
-Always carry a cellphone, coins or a phone card in order to call this person to check in if there is an emergency.
+Always carry a cellphone to call this person to check in if there is an emergency.

 Evacuation plans.
 Local officials will usually provide information about how and where to evacuate in the case of a natural or human-caused disaster.
 Also, know about local warning services, such as sirens or emergency radio or TV broadcasts.